learn-co-curriculum/phase-0-git-pushing-code/README.md

 ## Introduction

 You've seen how valuable _remotes_ are for _getting_ software.
-Now we can take a look at the other side of the transaction: how we mirror our _local_ repository to a _remote_ repository using `git remote` and `git push`.
+Now we can take a look at the other side of the transaction: how we synchronize our _local_ repository to a _remote_ repository using `git remote` and `git push`.

 Once your code is on a _remote_, it's backed up — which is always a good thing.
 Also, once you push to a remote, you can choose whether to let others